lowlighter/gracidea/CONTRIBUTING.md

 # 🤙 Contributions workflow

 ## ℹ️ Prerequisites
-* Changes must be discussed first through [discussions](https://github.com/lowlighter/gracidea/discussions) and issues
+* Changes must be discussed first through [discussions](https://github.com/lowlighter/gracidea/discussions) and [issues](https://github.com/lowlighter/gracidea/issues)
-* Ensure that you do not duplicate another active pull request
+* Ensure that you do not duplicate another [active pull request](https://github.com/lowlighter/gracidea/pulls)

 ## 🤝 Contributing
 * Fork this repository
 * Create a [draft pull request](https://github.com/lowlighter/gracidea/compare) to let other contributors know that you are working on something
 * Integrate new features
-  * Branches are automatically deployed with [Deno deploy](https://deno.com/deploy) so everyone can preview changes online
+  * Branches are automatically deployed with [deno deploy](https://deno.com/deploy) so everyone can preview changes online
-  * GitHub actions will automatically perform code quality checks and tests
+  * [GitHub actions](https://github.com/features/actions) will automatically perform code quality checks and tests
 * Once all tests are passing and you are satisfied with your changes, mark your pull request as ready for review
 * After being approved by a maintainer, your pull request will be merged to `main` branch